DigiMatChem/paper-ml-with-lobster-descriptors/README.md

 [![Testing Linux](https://github.com/DigiMatChem/paper-ml-with-lobster-descriptors/actions/workflows/testing.yml/badge.svg?branch=main)](https://github.com/DigiMatChem/paper-ml-with-lobster-descriptors/actions/workflows/testing.yml) [![Build Docs](https://github.com/DigiMatChem/paper-ml-with-lobster-descriptors/actions/workflows/docs.yml/badge.svg?branch=main)](https://github.com/DigiMatChem/paper-ml-with-lobster-descriptors/actions/workflows/docs.yml)

 # General

+`mlproject` is a package that hosts all the utility scripts to reproduce the results from our publication: **A critical assessment of bonding descriptors for predicting materials properties**.

 To keep the publication concise, not all results are included.
 This repository provides a one-stop access point to all results, along with all code and data required to reproduce them.
-Results are organized as static HTML pages for easy navigation.
+Results are organized as static HTML pages for easy navigation and are deployed on github pages.

 Preprint available at ...